waln0/i-like-trains-noah-nathan/README.md

 The project is divided into two main parts:

 ### 1. Server (folder `server/`)
+The server is responsible for managing client connections and game synchronization.
+It is executed on a distant machine which the student is connecting to.
+The server files are included here so the student can have a better understanding of how the management of the game works.

 - `server.py` : Manages client connections and game synchronization
 - `game.py` : Contains the main game logic
 - `train.py` : Defines the Train class and its behaviors
 - `passenger.py` : Manages passenger logic

 ### 2. Client (folder `client/`)
+The client is responsible for managing the game display and user interactions.
+It is executed on the student's machine when executing `main.py`.

 - `client.py` : Manages server connection and the main game loop
 - `network.py` : Manages network communication with the server
 - `renderer.py` : Responsible for the graphical display of the game